-- Market swine must be farrowed after January 1, 2023 December 1, 2022.
+- Market swine must be farrowed after December 1, 2023.
 All Swine must be ear tagged and ear notched.
-Exhibitors are required to fill out nomination cards and bill of sales and turn into CSUE by May 5, 2023. - 2.
+Exhibitors are required to fill out nomination cards and bill of sales and turn into CSUE by May 3, 2024. - 2.
 Swine no longer need to be pseudorabies tested.
 HOWEVER, the exhibitor must provide proof of premises of origin (including name, address and phone number of seller on the bill of sale) at the time the swine ear notch card is turned in. - 3.
 Barrows and gilts will be eligible for market classes.
 Animals will be judged on conformation and finish. - 4.
 Swine to be sold at the sale must be shown in one of the market swine classes. - 5.
 Swine will be divided into classes by weight at the discretion of the superintendent.
 Animals not meeting weight requirements may be shown in a feeder or overweight class. - 6.
 Champion and Reserve Champion will be picked in each weight division if merited. - 7.
 Grand Champion and Reserve Grand Champion market swine will be picked from the Champion and Reserve Champion in each weight division if merited. - 8.
-Market hog must have a minimum of 1/2 inch of hair from the neck to the back excluding the tail and the belly.
+Market hog must have a minimum of 1⁄2 inch of hair from the neck to the back excluding the tail and the belly.
+No adhesives, dyes, or oils may be used, only water-based products.